shahhanan/javascript-basics/Phase 4/readme.txt

-craeting a util function for handling ajax calls. the function recieves json data in this format
+creating a utility function for handling ajax calls. the function recieves json data in this format
                      {
                         method: "GET",